Miley Cyrus Return To ‘The Voice’ Reportedly May Make Gwen Stefani, Blake Shelton Quit In ‘Domino Effect’

 “Producers feel like it might be a domino effect.”

-Although all of this sounds as if the return of the “Wrecking Ball” singer could cause problems for The Voice, Cyrus herself is enthusiastic about returning to the singing competition for season 13, an insider told Hollywood Life.
+Although all of this sounds as if the return of the “Wrecking Ball” singer could cause problems for The Voice, Cyrus herself is enthusiastic about returning to the singing competition for Season 13, an insider told Hollywood Life.

 Cyrus reportedly is even suffering from fear of missing out (FOMO) now that she’s taking this season off, noted the source.